Leadership, the Downfall, and the Resurgence of the Washington Football Team

 The Redskins cheerleader program is one of the NFLs premier teams in participation, professionalism, and community service.
 Each Redskin cheerleader is contractually protected to ensure a safe and constructive environment.
 The work our cheerleaders do in our community, visiting our troops abroad, and supporting our team on the field is something the Redskins organization and our fans take great pride in.

-Another example of the team’s lack of integrity has been its repeated mishandling of the sudden and tragic death of Sean Taylor, one of the team’s most beloved players.
+Another example of the team’s lack of integrity was its repeated mishandling of the sudden and tragic death of Sean Taylor, one of the team’s most beloved players.
 After an inexplicable 12 years, the team finally decided to hold a halftime ceremony to honor him in 2021, one that was quickly blasted for its poor planning and execution.
 The timing was also criticized as a PR distraction tactic from yet another scandal the team was involved in regarding racist, homophobic and sexist emails.

 LACK OF ACCOUNTABILITY

 Team president, Bruce Allen’s party line remained consistent during his tenure- the team has all it needs to succeed.
 They are this close to turning the proverbial corner.
 There is reason to be hopeful.
 Despite all evidence to the contrary.
-This is a gross lack of awareness, acceptance, admittance and accountability.
-But there is a bit of genius in it.
+This was a gross lack of awareness, acceptance, admittance and accountability.
+But there was a bit of genius in it.
 By not admitting there is a problem, there is no need for leadership to admit that they have in any way contributed to it.
 It is like the emperor’s new clothes but in burgundy and gold.

 __________________________________________________________

+To be successful, organizations require strong leadership that consists of all that Washington lacked for so many years: results, appreciation, awareness, recognition, trust and accountability.
 Whether you run a team, a department or a Fortune 500 company, your responsibility as a leader is to serve your clients by supporting your employees.
 When you face challenges in your leadership, as you most certainly will, examine yourself first, and surround yourself with people who will help reveal your blind spots.
 You can not lead effectively without doing so honestly and transparently with a true desire to do good and a true commitment to lead well.
 I wish you great success and joy on the journey.

 Some other posts you may like